InfiniteRandomVariable/frontend1/README.md

 yarn dev
 \`\`\`

-3. The application will now use mock data instead of making actual API calls.
+3. The application will use actual API calls instead of mock data as much as possible.

 ### Disabling Preview Mode